ASCII PERIODIC TABLE OF THE ELEMENTS

 Discovery: 1828 Jons Jacob Berzelius (SE)

 Thorium was discovered by Jons Jacob Berzelius (SE) in 1828.
-Named after 'Thor', the mythological Scandinavian god of war.
+Named after Thor, the mythological Scandinavian god of war.
 It is a heavy, grey, soft, malleable, ductile, radioactive metal that tarnishes in air and reacts with water.
 It reacts violently with oxidants.
 Thorium is found in various minerals like monazite and thorite.
 It is used in making strong alloys, in ultraviolet photoelectric cells.
 It is a common ingredient in high-quality lenses.
 When bombarded with neutrons thorium creates uranium-233, a nuclear fuel.
+The price of 99.8 % pure thorium powder is 464.20 € for 10 g.

 Electronic configuration: [Rn] 6d2 7s2